idia640/presentations/week09/PITCHME.md

 Based on statistical analyses, the Oakland A's considered that traditional statistics might be flawed and began to look for predictors of player performance that were under-valued by the market.

-Question of similarity easier than liklihood (estimations off base rates).
+Question of similarity easier than likelihood (estimations off base rates).

 ---